tapjs/tapjs/docs/asserts/index.md

 returns a Promise that resolves when it is completed.

+## t.emitsEvent (emitter, event_name, message, extra)

+Verifies that the emitter emits the event `event_name`.
+This comes with a default timeout of 2500 milliseconds.
+This can be changed by setting `extra.timeout`.

 ## t.throws(fn, [expectedError], message, extra)

 Expect the function to throw an error.
 If an expected error is